JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 , "OpenAI": "Source=AzureOpenAI;Key=[api key];ChatDeploymentName=gpt-4o;Endpoint=https://[resouce name].openai.azure.com/"
 ```

+> NOTE: If you want to use OpenAI instead of Azure OpenAI, you will need to use a connection string like this:
+>
+> ,"OpenAI": "Source=OpenAI;ChatModelId=gpt-4o-2024-08-06;ApiKey=[open ai api key]"

 At this point, your Azure OpenAI resource should be created.

 3. Go back to the **Azure Portal** and find your **Azure OpenAI** resource in the **Azure OpenAI Studio** tab

 4. Click the Home menu item to see the configuration information.
-You will the highlighted items from that page:
+You will need the highlighted items from that page:

 ![Resource Info](assets/part2-1-img11.jpg)